Luckydhingra/30Days-of-JavaScript/README.md

 <!-- day-6 -->
 ## Challenge 6
 ### Write a JavaScript program to compute the sum of the two given integers.
 If the two values are the same, then return triple their sum
+## Challenge 7
+### Write a JavaScript program to check a pair of numbers and return true if one of the numbers is 50 or if their sum is 50.